Signal Edge Tracking Operators

 ) is an expression that returns the value true

 only when the signal changes in a certain way.
-At all other times it is false
+The rest of the time is `false'.

-Let’s consider the triggering conditions of each operator.
+Let’s consider the conditions of operation of each operator.

 The rising(x)